godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 .. image:: img/tuto_3d9.webp

-The same preview sun and environment is used for every scene in the same project, So only make adjustments that would apply to all of the scenes you will need a preview light and environment for.
+The same preview sun and environment are used for every scene in the same project, Therefore, only make adjustments that would apply to all of the scenes you will need a preview light and environment for.

 Cameras